-Shrove Tuesday offers us what should be an easy kitchen caper.
-Simple pancake batter only contains three ingredients — milk, flour and eggs — and flamboyant flipping is always fun.
-But, often, our cakes go down the pan.
-Gentleman’s Journal turned to Steve Smith, Head Chef at the Michelin-starred Jersey restaurant Bohemia, to solve our Shrove Tuesday woes – and give us tips and tricks to perfect our pancakes.
+Shrove Tuesday offers what should be an easy kitchen caper.
+Simple pancake batter only contains three ingredients — milk, flour and eggs — and the challenge of flipping is always fun.
+But often, our cakes go down the pan.
+Gentleman’s Journal have turned to Steve Smith, Head Chef at the Michelin-starred Jersey restaurant Bohemia, to solve our Shrove Tuesday woes.
+These are Smith’s top tips and tricks to perfect your pancakes…

-We all know that your batter shouldn’t be fresh from the fridge when you introduce it to your frying pan, but Smith goes one step further.
-“Ensure that you have a good, workable batter by keeping all of your ingredients at room temperature as well before you mix them together.”
+We all know that your batter shouldn’t be fried fresh from the fridge, but Smith’s advice takes things one step further.
+“Ensure that you have a good, workable batter by keeping all of your ingredients at room temperature as well.”

-This means you should take your milk and eggs out of the fridge before you mix together.
-A good basic recipe is 100g plain flour, 2 large eggs and 300ml of milk, which will make you about 12 medium pancakes.
+This means you should remove your milk and eggs from the fridge before you mix them together.
+A good basic recipe is 100g plain flour, 2 large eggs, a pinch of salt and 300ml of milk, which will make around 12 medium pancakes.

 “Mix the dry, room-temperature ingredients in one bowl,” advises Smith, “and the wet ingredients in another.
 Incorporate the two bowls of ingredients by making a well in the dry ingredients and pouring in the wet mixture.
 Stir gently until all of the ingredients are combined and moist.”

-Lumps, in everything from mashed potato to mattresses, are frowned upon.
-But, Smith surprises us, that is not necessarily the case with your pancake batter.
-“Don’t worry about the lumps in the batter! “ says the chef.
-“Once they are on the griddle they will cook out fine.
-If you overwork the batter the pancakes will turn out tough and chewy.”
+Lumps, in everything from mashed potatoes to mattresses, are frowned upon.
+But, Smith surprises us, they should be embraced in your pancake batter.
+“Don’t worry about the lumps in the batter,” says the chef.
+“Once they’re on the griddle, they will cook out fine.
+If you overwork the batter, the pancakes will turn out tough and chewy.”

-Technically, overworking your batter deflates any air bubbles that may have formed, meaning that your light, fluffy pancakes will soon turn into thin, tough disappointments once they slide from the pan.
-Mixing too vigorously also encourages gluten to develop, Smith tells us, which may be desirable in bagels and pizza crusts, but not so much in your Shrove Tuesday treats.
+Technically, overworking your batter deflates any air bubbles that may have formed, meaning that your light, fluffy pancakes will turn into thin, tough disappointments once cooked.
+Mixing too vigorously also encourages gluten to develop, Smith tells us — something you want in bagels and pizza crusts, but not so much in your Shrove Tuesday treats.

 “My favourite ingredients to add include spices, citrus zest, herbs, ginger, cinnamon, vanilla extract, chocolate chips, raisins, cheese — or even sweetcorn, if you’re feeling really adventurous…”

-We know, you want to get cooking those pancakes – experimenting with increasingly audacious and overconfident flips and tricks.
-But all the double spins and two-handed pan tricks in the world won’t make up for tough pancakes.
-And, like overworking, letting your mixed batter rest is also all about stopping gluten in its tracks.
+We know; you want to start experimenting with audacious and overconfident pancake flips and moves.
+But all the double spins and two-handed tricks in the world won’t make up for tough pancakes.
+And, like overworking, letting your mixed batter rest is also key to stopping gluten in its tracks.